Oditi-codes/learn-python/contrib/pandas/handling-missing-values.md

     Index: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

-Now we drop a columns which have at least 1 missing values.
+Now we drop columns that have at least 1 missing value.

-Here the dataset becomes empty after `dropna()` because each column as atleast 1 null value so it remove that columns resulting in an empty dataframe.
+Here the dataset becomes empty after `dropna()` because each column has at least 1 null value, so, it removes those columns resulting in an empty dataframe.